stevenhalase/firearch/README.md

     const  firearch  =  require('firearch');

-## Connecting to Firebase
+## Connecting to Firestore
-FireArch creates a connection to Firebase in much the same way [Mongoose](https://mongoosejs.com/) connects to MongoDB:
+FireArch creates a connection to Firestore in much the same way [Mongoose](https://mongoosejs.com/) connects to MongoDB:

-    firearch.connect(firebaseConfig,  { timestampsInSnapshots:  true  });
-where `firebaseConfig` is a standard Firebase connection object and the second parameter is Firestore settings:

-    {
-	    apiKey:  "your-api-key",
-	    authDomain:  "your-auth-domain",
-	    databaseURL:  "your-database-url",
-	    projectId:  "your-project-id",
-	    storageBucket:  "your-storage-bucket",
-	    ...etc
-    }
+    firearch.connect(firestoreSettings);

+## Authorizing to Firestore
+It is recommended to use keyfile authorization and environment variable setup using the `dotenv` NPM package.
+Simply include the package in your project, download the keyfile from Google Cloud Console and set the following environment variable in a `.env` file at the root of your project.

+    GOOGLE_APPLICATION_CREDENTIALS="./path/to/keyfile.json"

 ## Defining Models
 Model definitions are also much the same as [Mongoose](https://mongoosejs.com/):